-From time to time, the Company is exposed to unasserted potential claims encountered in the normal course of business.
-Although the outcome of any legal proceeding cannot be predicted with certainty, management believes that the final outcome and resolution of current matters, if any will not materially affect the Company's consolidated financial position or results of operations.
+From time to time, the Company is involved in various legal proceedings and claims arising from the normal course of business.
+Although the outcome of any legal proceeding cannot be predicted with certainty, management believes that the final outcome and resolution of current matters, if any, will not materially affect the Company's consolidated financial position or results of operations.

-6. Income Taxes
+8. Income Taxes